-My love songs to the people I come from, my teachers & beloveds & communities could fill a whole book (which I’m incredibly grateful for).
+My love songs to the people and places I come from, my teachers & beloveds & communities & networks of learning & relationship could fill a whole book (which I’m incredibly grateful for).
 I name them here so you know where I'm rooted, and who & where I come from.
 I also want to say that if we’ve had any kind of interaction in person, or online or otherwise, you’re part of this love song, too.
-I’m so lucky & so glad you’re here.
+We are constituted by our relationships, no matter the length or brevity.
 This list is (both necessarily and unconsciously) incomplete, and I promise to keep writing it.

 So, my love song.